awesome-mws/udacity-mws-nd/1. Accessible and Responsive Web Apps/README.md

 ## 4. Common Responsive Patterns
 Walk through the most popular responsive layout patterns and learn the tools needed to implement them in your own designs.

+1.Intro to Patterns
+> There are 4 patterns: Mostly Fluid / Column Drop / Layout Shifter / Off Canvas

+2.Pattern - Column Drop

+3.Pattern - Mostly Fluid

+4.Mostly Fluid Part 1(quiz)

+5.Mostly Fluid Part 2(quiz)
+> The red is 33 and not 25.

+6.Combining Fluid Layouts

+7.Pattern - Layout Shifter

+8.Which is Which?

+9.Pattern - Off Canvas

+10.Off Canvas Visualization

+11.Project Part 2

 ## 5. Optimizations
 Learn how to optimize images, tables, and fonts to make for the best responsive layouts.

+1.Lesson Intro

+2. Images
+> You could have a high quality image as well as a smaller one.

+3. Tables
+> Hiddedn Colums / No More Tables / contained tables

+4.Responsive Tables - Hidden Columns
+>

+5.

+6.

+7.

+8.

+9.

+10.
 ## 6. Getting Up and Running
 Sam Dutton, the developer advocate at Google, explains the importance of getting responsive images right and helps you set up mobile developer tools.